 Sustrans are most well-known for their long-distance cycle route maps.

 The long-distance maps work on a strip basis, showing the route with kilometre markers from the start.
 They show contours well and mark difficult junctions with main roads.
-Many of these are currently out of print, unfortunately.
+Many of these are currently unavailable, unfortunately.

 One of their first maps was the C2C cycle route from Whitehaven and Workington on the Irish Sea to Tynemouth and Sunderland on the North Sea (out of print – but see alternatives here).

-Sustrans had begun to extend the number of theses maps, eg with the South Coast West and South Coast East maps, the Pennine Cycleway and The Varsity Way being recent additions, but Sustrans appear to have called a halt to that.
+Sustrans had begun to extend the number of theses maps, eg with the Pennine Cycleway maps being recent additions, but Sustrans appear to have called a halt to that.

-For the range of pocket-sized maps, search by area on the website, you should be able to find the ones that are available, and alternatives if not.
+For the range of pocket-sized maps, search by area on the website, you should be able to find the ones that are still available, and alternatives if not.

 Do Sustrans have maps for all the long-distance cycle routes?